cobalthq/cobalt-product-public-docs/content/en/Getting started/checklist.md

 {{% pentest-report-requirements %}}
 <!-- For content, see the following file: layouts/shortcodes/pentest-report-requirements.html -->

+### Co-branded Reports

+If your organization manages pentests for third parties, you can add your company logo to all reports.
+In co-branded reports, your company logo appears next to the Cobalt logo.

+An [_Organization Owner_](../glossary/#organization-owner) of a partner company can enable co-branded reports.
+Navigate to the **Settings** tab in your dashboard, and scroll down to the **Report Branding** section.

 ## When You're Ready

 If you're ready with your pentest, select **Submit for Review**.